STEVE INSKEEP, HOST:

 Now, why would a bank do this?
-Well, Mr. Dimon and other bankers say that in order to manage the risk of their portfolio, in order to make their business less risky, they do this hedging and that allows them to make more loans - more care loans, more credit card loans, more job-creating business loans and stuff like that.
+Well, Mr. Dimon and other bankers say that in order to manage the risk of their portfolio, in order to make their business less risky, they do this hedging.
+And that allows them to make more loans - more car loans, more credit card loans, more job-creating business loans, and stuff like that.
 Unfortunately, it didn't work out as they'd planned.

 GREENE: I mean, this seems pretty astounding.
 You keep using terms like hedge and reduce risk.
 And they're basically arguing that an effort to reduce risk loses $2 billion.
 I mean, is everyone buying this explanation?

-WESSEL: No, and especially from the outside, it's incredibly hard to tell the difference between a hedge where you're offsetting some risks you take in your business and simply going to the casino and making bet in the hopes of making a profit.
+WESSEL: No. And especially from the outside, it's incredibly hard to tell the difference between a hedge, where you're offsetting some risks you take in your business, and simply going to the casino and making a bet in the hopes of making a profit.

 GREENE: Even bringing up the word casino as a comparison for a bank is probably something no one ever wants to hear.